Baldo: The Guardian Owls

-Baldo: The Guardian Owls is an action-adventure role-playing video game developed and published by NAPS team.
-It was released for Nintendo Switch, PlayStation 4, Xbox One, Microsoft Windows, iOS, and macOS.
+Baldo: The Guardian Owls is an action-adventure video game developed and published by NAPS team.
+It was released for Nintendo Switch, PlayStation 4, Xbox One, Microsoft Windows, as well as iOS and macOS through Apple Arcade.
 The Switch version of the game was scheduled to be released first in summer 2020 as a timed console exclusive, but the game was indefinitely delayed in September of that year.
 The game was released on August 27, 2021.